 Unfortunately this is one of the few things that you can’t control.
 Just like you can’t accelerate the aging of a fine wine, you can’t speed up the clock on the age of your credit account.

 The oldest revolving account (translation: credit card) for the high achievers is pegged at 19 years on average.
 Furthermore, the average age across all their accounts is between six and 12 years.
 The age of your accounts is important because lenders like to see you’ve been handling credit responsibly over a long period of time.

 What does this mean?
 Age discrimination that’s 100 percent legal!
-Even though I first hit 800 in my mid-20s, that is extremely rare and most people may not hit that number ‘til their 30s.
+Even though I first hit 800 in my mid-20s, that is extremely rare and most people may not hit that number until their 30s or 40s.

 2. Bad debt

 Collection or public record on your file?
 On MyFICO it says that “virtually no” high achievers will have that.
 So even if you do everything else right, don’t think you can get away with having that one ER bill charged off or that old credit card from five years ago in collections.